surniaulula/wpsso/readme.txt

 = 13.14.0-dev.7 =

-(2022/12/21) Added support for additional product attributes and custom fields.
-Removed product depth options, attributes and custom fields.
+(2022/12/22) Added new options in the General Settings page.
+Added support for additional product attributes and custom fields.

 = 13.13.0 =